heremaps/naksha/docs/PSQL.md

 This function is used to create, update and delete collections fulfilling the standard Naksha _IStorage_ contract.

 ### writeFeatures / naksha_write_features
-This function is used to create, update and delete features fulfilling the standard Naksha _IStorage_ contract.

-### bulkWriteFeatures (client-only)
 This function is used to perform bulk operations to create, update or delete features.
-It fulfills the Naksha _IStorage_ contract, with some minor limitation.
+It fulfills the Naksha _IStorage_ contract.
 The method automatically rollback failed operations and is always atomic.
-It allows to suppress the success results the same way the default `writeFeatures` does, but it does not support mixed mode, so in an error case it will not return a cursor, but fully fails and automatically rollback.

 In the success case, it will allow to decide between `commit` and `rollback`, but it is highly recommended to make this decision instant, because meanwhile it will keep locks in the database.

-The bulk write will implement these steps:
+The write will implement these steps:

 - Fetch details about the collections into which to write
   - This provides information, if partitioning is supported